logo

 7 Lifestyle Habits to Practice for Eye Health

-Professor Kim Jin-ha of the Ophthalmology Department at Soonchunhyang University Bucheon Hospital said, "While it is unavoidable to use digital devices in modern life, it is important to be aware of the impact excessive screen use has on eye health, to frequently rest the eyes, and to take appropriate protective measures."
+Professor Jin-Ha Kim of the Department of Ophthalmology at Soonchunhyang University Bucheon Hospital said, “It is impossible to avoid using digital devices in modern life, but it is important to be aware of the effects of excessive screen use on eye health, take frequent eye breaks, and take appropriate protective measures.

-He emphasized that it is especially essential to regularly undergo eye examinations to detect eye diseases early and maintain healthy vision.
+“It is essential to have regular eye exams, especially to detect eye diseases early and maintain healthy eyesight,” he said.

 .

-Dry eyes can cause a feeling of stiffness and foreign body sensation, and exposure to external stimuli can lead to decreased vision.
-It is recommended to maintain indoor humidity between 40-60% and use artificial tears if necessary to supplement tear production.
-Blinking frequently helps alleviate dry eyes.
-If there is inflammation in the meibomian glands (oil glands inside the eyelids) that secrete 'lipids' to prevent tear evaporation and protect the surface of the eye, applying warm compresses or massaging the eyelids can be helpful.
+Dry eyes can feel gritty and foreign body-like, and exposure to external stimuli can impair vision.
+Maintaining indoor humidity at 40-60% and using artificial tears to replenish tear production when necessary is recommended.
+Frequent blinking can also help alleviate dry eye.
+If the meibomian glands (oil glands inside the eyelids) are inflamed, which secrete lipids that prevent tear evaporation and coat the surface of the eye, warm compresses or eyelid massage can help.

 Regular exercise and quitting smoking

-Exercise improves blood circulation, lowers intraocular pressure, and prevents metabolic diseases, so it is good to exercise regularly.
-However, it is advisable to avoid exercises that involve positions increasing intraocular pressure.
-Smoking is known to increase the risk of macular degeneration by 2 to 4 times, so quitting smoking is recommended for eye health.
+Regular exercise is beneficial because it improves blood circulation, lowers intraocular pressure, and prevents metabolic diseases.
+However, avoid exercises that involve postures that increase intraocular pressure.
+Smoking is known to increase the risk of macular degeneration by two to four times, so quitting is recommended for eye health.

-Avoid rubbing your eyes, and be cautious with excessive eye makeup and improper contact lens use.
+Avoid rubbing your eyes and avoid excessive eye makeup and contact lens misuse.

-Rubbing your eyes can irritate the sensitive skin around your eyes, causing small blood vessels beneath the skin to burst and leading to dark circles.
-Prolonged eye rubbing can also cause conditions such as keratoconus, dry eye syndrome, and retinal detachment, so it is best to avoid rubbing your eyes.
+Rubbing your eyes can irritate the sensitive skin around the eyes, causing small blood vessels under the skin to burst and causing dark circles.
+Rubbing your eyes for a long period of time can also cause keratoconus, dry eye, and retinal detachment, so it is best to avoid rubbing your eyes.

-Excessive eye makeup can cause dry eye syndrome and blepharitis, and incomplete cleansing can leave makeup residues, increasing the risk of eye infections.
-Therefore, even when wearing eye makeup, it is essential to thoroughly cleanse the eyes.
-Improper use of contact lenses can lead to chronic dry eyes, corneal opacities, and infections.
-Proper management of contact lenses is crucial, and it is recommended to remove them before sleeping every night.
+Excessive eye makeup can lead to dry eye and blepharitis.
+Incomplete cleansing can leave residue, increasing the risk of eye infections.
+Therefore, even if you wear eye makeup, it's important to thoroughly wash your face.
+Misuse of contact lenses can lead to chronic dry eye, corneal opacity, and infections.
+Therefore, it's crucial to thoroughly care for your contact lenses and always remove them before bed.

 4